Dining with Dogs in Restaurants: What Pet Owners Need to Know

 CALL TO SEE IF AN OUTDOOR PATIO ALLOWS PETS BEFORE MAKING THE TRIP

 When we first adopted Andy, I could not wait to take him out to eat.
 It's like, "Oh, I have a dog now.
 Let's go eat out."
 Why?
 I have no idea.
 I will tell you that it is like taking a toddler to a restaurant.
-He's good, but it is still a lot of work so I primarily do it when traveling now that I've been a pet owner for awhile now.
+He's good, but it is still a lot of work, so I primarily do it when traveling now that I've been a pet owner for a while now.

 Cantina 18 is a pet-friendly restaurant in Raleigh, NC